|

 curse come upon him forthwith.
 "When

-he found the land so burdened by debt that he remitted arrears owed by many
+found the land so burdened by debt that he remitted arrears owed by many types

-order (misharum) in the land," directing that tablets recording non-commercial
+(misharum) in the land," directing that tablets recording non-commercial debts

-debts be broken so as to cancel the agrarian debts that had accumulated since
+be broken so as to cancel the agrarian debts that had accumulated since the

-the last such misharum act thirteen years earlier (in Hammurabi's 30th year,
+last such misharum act thirteen years earlier (in Hammurabi's 30th year, 1762).

 |